cloudant-labs/express-cloudant/readme.md

 ## Running

-Do this:
+Once you have [Heroku's toolbelt](https://toolbelt.heroku.com/) installed, do this:

-    grunt && node app.js
+    foreman run grunt && foreman start

 This will...